verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Istio v1.19.3

 #### Fixes:
-- Fixed an issue that occurred with Verrazzano Managed Cluster Deletion.
+- Fixed an issue that occurred with Verrazzano managed cluster deletion.
-- Fixed an issue with ArgoCD SSO with Keycloak using Let's Encrypt staging certificates.
+- Fixed an issue with Argo CD SSO with Keycloak using Let's Encrypt staging certificates.
-- Fixed an issue with Rancher and pagenation of OCI requests.
+- Fixed an issue with Rancher and the pagination of OCI requests.
-- Fixed an issue related to Rancher Upgrade Failures.
+- Fixed an issue related to Rancher upgrade failures.
 ## v1.7.0
 #### Features
 - Added support for managing Verrazzano installed on clusters that were provisioned using the cluster API.